peterhinch/micropython-lcd160cr-gui/README.md

 object is instantiated it is associated with the current screen.

 The best way to use the GUI, even in single screen programs, is to create a user screen by subclassing the ``Screen`` class.
-GUI objects are instantialited in the constructor.
+GUI objects are instantiated in the constructor.
 This arrangement facilitates communication between objects on the screen.
 The following presents an outline of this approach: